Although this is a poor picture,

 it has a Christmas dresser, a table and one chair in

 it.
-(Early in the holiday season it holds a gift-wrapping
+(Early in the holiday season it often holds the gift-wrapping

 display!)